Puller Beech Class

 Science

 For the first term, we are going to study animals including humans through a topic called ‘Animal Safari'.
 The children will learn about a variety of common animals.
-They will learn to categorize animals by their features such as insects, mammals and reptiles.
+They will learn to categorise animals by their features such as insects, mammals and reptiles.
 They will learn about carnivores, herbivores and omnivores and explore life cycles.
 They will also focus on food chains.
 The children will learn about the categories: alive, dead, never alive.
-They will explore different plants habitats.
+They will explore different plants’ habitats.

 -